-- 1.3 For purposes of this Pronouncement, the following terms have the meanings attributed below: - (a) Beneficial owner The natural person(s) who ultimately owns or controls a client and/or the natural person on whose behalf a transaction is being conducted.
-It also includes those persons who exercise ultimate effective control over a legal person or arrangement. - (b) Branch An extension of the parent and is not a legal entity separate from the parent. - (c) Group A parent and its subsidiaries and/or branches. - (d) Legal arrangement Express trusts or other similar arrangements. - (e) Legal person Any entities other than natural persons that can establish a permanent client relationship with a professional firm or otherwise own property.
-This can include companies, bodies corporate, foundations, partnerships, or associations and other relevantly similar entities.
+- 1.3 For purposes of this Pronouncement, the following terms have the meanings attributed below: - (a) Beneficial owner The natural person(s) who ultimately owns or controls a client, or the natural person on whose behalf a transaction is being conducted.
+Beneficial owner also includes any person who exercises ultimate effective control over a legal person or legal arrangement. - (b) Branch An extension of the parent and is not a legal entity separate from the parent. - (c) Connected party - (i) In relation to a legal person (other than a partnership), means any director or any natural person having executive authority in the legal person; - (ii) In relation to a legal person that is a partnership, means any partner, or manager (in the case of a limited liability partnership or a limited partnership); and